| Type: | Package |

 Description

-The function computes the LP comeans between x
+The function computes the LP comeans between x and y.

 Usage